psparwez/quick-reel/README.md

 👉 **FAQ Section:**
 Answers to frequently asked questions to address user concerns and simplify onboarding.

+👉 **Animated Sections with ScrollReveal:** Smooth animations triggered as the user scrolls through the page, implemented using the ScrollReveal library to enhance engagement and visual appeal.

 👉 **Footer:**
 A footer with navigation links, social media icons, and a subscription option for the newsletter.